kubewarden/kubewarden.io/content/blog/2025/07/kubewarden-1.27-release.md

 `policy-server` codebase to a shared [evaluation library](https://github.com/kubewarden/policy-evaluator).

-As a result, users running policies with `kwctl` will now see the exact same behavior that the `policy-server` would produce.
+As a result, users running policies with `kwctl` now see the same behavior that the `policy-server` produces.
 This is great for testing policy configurations before deploying them to a cluster.

-The post-policy steps performed also by `kwctl` are:
+The post-policy steps also performed by `kwctl` are:

 - policy mode enforcement: when the policy is in monitor mode, `kwctl` returns the request as allowed, even if the request was rejected by the policy.
-Printing a warning message with the original result
+It prints a warning message with the original result.
 - custom error message: `kwctl` will return the error message defined in the `message` field when the policy is rejected
 - reject mutated requests: `kwctl` will reject a request if the policy mutates